 The power of your mining setup is pooled with other systems, otherwise you would need to mine months to find a block at first and get the reward.
-Those pools share the reward for a bloc among all participants, when the pool finds a new block, so you get a small part of the reward.
-This small part is not immediately payed to your Wallet-Address, because this would lead to too many transactions for the pool.
-So, you have to mine until you have reached the minimum payout (some pools pay independent from your progress every seven days).
-The payout will come automatically, there is nothing you need to do.
+Those pools share the reward for a bloc among all participants.
+This small part is not immediately payed to your Wallet-Address.
+You have to mine until you have reached the minimum payout (some pools pay independent from your progress every seven days).
+The coins are paid automatically, there is nothing you need to do.
 Just keep myMiner running.

 Progress to payout:

 This bar shows your progress to the minimum payout.
-If it went down, do not worry, probably you have received a payment.
-If the bar it is filled, keep mining, it will increase your payment.
-The expected payment will be shown in the minimum payout box.
-Everything is automatic, so you do not have to worry about it and just need to keep on mining.
+If it went down, do not worry, probably you have received a payment!
+If the bar is filled, keep mining, it will increase your payment.

-This number shows you the amount of coins, like a balance, which is stored in your Wallet-Address on the blockchain.
-After you got a payment, the coins are now yours and stored in your Wallet-Address.
+This number shows you the amount of coins stored on the blockchain, like a balance.
+Those coins are yours and stored in your Wallet-Address.
 When you click on the icon, you can see your public-Address.
-You need this address to receive coins, like your bank account number.
 Remember: you need your private key to spend them.
 Now you can use them for whatever you want.

-There are some Crypto-Currencies, which only display your income, not your spending (e.g. Monero).
-In this case, the displayed number is not your balance and is indicated with a small arrow.
+There are a few Crypto-Currencies, which only display your income, not your spending (e.g. Monero).

 All your wallets:

-This number is just the sum of all you Wallet-Addresses through all currencies.
+This value is just the sum of all you Wallet-Addresses through all currencies.
 It is reliant to the exchange rate and may change, although you did not make any transaction.

-For more detailed information press ‚i‘ or the little gear.
+For more detailed information press ‚i‘ when running myMiner.